-Another part of my role is the Designated Teacher for Children who are Looked After (often abbreviated to DT for CLA).
-I also oversee support for children who were previously in care.
+As head teacher, a part of Ms Guymer's role is the Designated Teacher for Children who are Looked After (often abbreviated to DT for CLA).
+She oversees support for children who were previously in care.

 Questions this section of the booklet aims to answer: